27. June 2019

 Thereby, it is especially important that you do more than just send out a checklist to all managers once (a customizable template is available here).
 As the driving force, you will approach all relevant departments from IT to office management well ahead, and clarify which details they require when, so that a laptop, access card, etc. are ready for the new recruit in time.
 This is the only way to ensure that your new initiatives will work long-term.

 Tip: Ask what has gone wrong in the past.
 If nothing had gone wrong, you wouldn’t be working on a new process right now.

-- It is important to clarify responsibilities and required lead times early, regarding items such as worktime recording and access cards, employee ID, office stationery, computer, software, and access permissions.
-Same applies with regards to making the necessary data available for payroll accounting and opening an employee file.
+It is important to clarify responsibilities and required lead times early, regarding items such as worktime recording and access cards, employee ID, office stationery, computer, software, and access permissions.
+The same applies with regard to making the necessary data available for payroll accounting and opening an employee file.
 Allow for realistic lead times in your plan.

-- Compile all administrative steps and the technical and social responsibilities of each HR, the manager and the team in a check list.
+Compile all administrative steps and the technical and social responsibilities of each HR, manager, and team in a checklist.
 As the recruitment and onboarding of a new colleague are not usually part of a regular workday, a list that spells out each onboarding step will be very helpful with every new recruitment, and it will establish a routine.
-Download a check list here that covers the most important points; these can be adjusted any time to suit the framework and responsibilities within your organization.
+Download a checklist here that covers the most important points; these can be adjusted at any time to suit the framework and responsibilities within your organization.

 How to Foster a Positive Onboarding Culture

-- Find out whether the new employee will require a tour of the company or a training, and assist in organizing these.
+Find out whether the new employee will require a tour of the company or training, and assist in organizing these.

 Include the executive leadership team: Mission meetings with all new employees are a good way to inform about the organization’s targets, values, and culture; they also foster a sense of community.

 Holding regular feedback meetings with the relevant department, manager and new employee is important, as you will learn about any snags in the onboarding process and where you can make adjustments.